dubeme/Windows-Uber-SDK/README.md

-uwapi
+wuber
 =====

-A windows component for consuming the uber API
+A windows runtime component for consuming the uber API